 Each tapestry begins with an image, and is realized over months of weaving row-by-row at the loom.
-Skeins of yarn are rolled into balls, which are arranged according to the logic of the rainbow on a table an arm’s-length from her loom.
+Skeins of yarn are rolled into balls and arranged according to the logic of the rainbow.
 These colors blend in countless variations as the weaving progresses, creating a sense of visual impact unique to Hernmarck's technique and to the lustrous rya wool that is her primary material.

 Seen from a distance, Hernmarck's tapestries present a powerful, unified impression.
 Up close, her compositions dissolve into innumerable color mixtures interlaced as warp and weft.